skipkayhil/skipkayhil.github.io/_posts/2023-07-31-stop-worrying-love-rack-lint.md

 ---
 title: "How I Learned to Stop Worrying and Love Rack::Lint"
+description: A retrospective on a hackathon project I lead to add Rack::Lint to Rails.
 ---

 For a recent Hackathon at Shopify, I created the [Rack::Lint on Rails][rl on